wxinix/FSharp.Interop.ComProvider/README.md

 Some of them I would like to eventually rectify if possible:

 * Type libraries with Primary Interop Assemblies (PIAs) such as Microsoft Office are not supported.
-* All the types generated from the type library will be embedded in the assembly, rather than just the ones you actually refer to in your code.
+* All the types generated from the type library will be embedded in the assembly, regardless of whether they are actually referenced in the code or not.

 ## Code Style Guidline